sigurdwifstad/liminal-vibes-game/README.md

 # Liminal Vibes

-A first-person 3D liminal horror prototype built with Python + Ursina.
+A first-person 3D liminal horror game built with Python + Ursina, heavily vibe coded of course.
+The game is inspired by the "Backrooms" lore and feature film.

 ![A strange looking, empty office building hallway](resources/LiminalVibes.jpg)

+## Game Description
+- You are a child trapped in a strange, empty office building.
+- Explore a procedurally generated maze-like environment and try to reach the exit.
+- It seems you are not entirely alone in the building...

-## Features
+## Controls
-- Finite maze levels that grow larger each time you reach the exit door in the wall.
-- Procedural textures on walls, floor, and ceiling for subtle surface detail.
-- First-person movement (`WASD`) and camera look with both arrow keys and mouse/touchpad.
+- Move: `WASD`
+- Look: Mouse/touchpad (or arrow keys)
+- FOV adjust: `Q` / `E`
-- Sprint with `Shift` plus stamina depletion/refill bar.
+- Sprint: Hold `Shift`
-- Monster spawns after exploration time, then chases player.
-- Monster starts slower, ramps speed in stepped phases with an upper cap.
-- Monster has simple procedural limb walk animation while moving.
-- Monster never spawns in your current line of sight.
-- When out of view, monster can occasionally teleport to another hidden location.
-- Level 5 becomes a one-way hallway challenge with the exit door at the far end.
-- On death: `GAME OVER` screen with survival time in `MM:SS`.
-- Every restart uses a new random seed.
+- Restart after death: `R`

 ## Quick Start